diekleinekuh/synolology_saned/README.md

 # SANED for Synology

 ## Description
-This repository can build a docker image that provices a running saned along with backends for USB printers.
+This repository can build a docker image that provides saned along with backends for USB printers.
 It is intended to run on a synology NAS with docker support.
 It might run in other environments but wasn't tested.